myticketcoin/anomaly/README.md

   * https://github.com/anomalyproject/anomalyportal
 * Docker images for running anomaly services
   * https://github.com/anomalyproject/anomaly-docker
-* HTTP API that powers the block explorer and the QTUM web wallet
+* HTTP API that powers the block explorer and the Anomlay web wallet
   * https://github.com/anomalyproject/insight-api

-What is Qtum Core?
+What is Anomlay Core?
 ------------------

-Qtum Core is our primary mainnet wallet.
-It implements a full node and is capable of storing, validating, and distributing all history of the Qtum network.
-Qtum Core is considered the reference implementation for the Qtum network.
+Anomlay Core is our primary mainnet wallet.
+It implements a full node and is capable of storing, validating, and distributing all history of the Anomlay network.
+Anomlay Core is considered the reference implementation for the Anomlay network.

-Qtum Core currently implements the following:
+Anomlay Core currently implements the following:

-* Sending/Receiving Qtum
+* Sending/Receiving Anomlay
-* Sending/Receiving QRC20 tokens on the Qtum network
+* Sending/Receiving QRC20 tokens on the Anomlay network
-* Staking and creating blocks for the Qtum network
+* Staking and creating blocks for the Anomlay network
 * Creating and interacting with smart contracts
 * Running a full node for distributing the blockchain to other users
 * "Prune" mode, which minimizes disk usage
-* Regtest mode, which enables developers to very quickly build their own private Qtum network for Dapp testing
+* Regtest mode, which enables developers to very quickly build their own private Anomlay network for Dapp testing
 * Compatibility with the Bitcoin Core set of RPC commands and APIs

 Alternative Wallets
 -------------------

-Qtum Core uses a full node model, and thus requires downloading the entire blockchain.
+Anomlay Core uses a full node model, and thus requires downloading the entire blockchain.
 If you do not need the entire blockchain, and do not intend on developing smart contracts, it may be more ideal to use an alternative wallet such as one of our light wallets that can be synchronized in a matter of seconds.

-### Qtum Electrum
+### Anomlay Electrum

 A light wallet that supports the Ledger hardware wallet and is based on the well known Electrum wallet software.